Who doesn't love The Golden Girls (1985-1992)?

-Many famous people made appearances on GG, but not all of them were well known until after the fact.
-Jenny Lewis made many TV appearances—including being a series regular on Brooklyn Bridge (1991—1993) — but made her biggest impact when she formed the rock band Rilo Kiley, which ran from 1998 to 2011.
+Many famous people made appearances on GG, but not many were only famous after the fact.
+Jenny Lewis made many TV appearances — including being a series regular on Brooklyn Bridge (1991-1993) — but had her biggest impact when she formed the rock band Rilo Kiley, which rocked from 1998 to 2011.

 Harold Gould as “Miles Webber” in 12 episodes (1989-1992)

 Harold Gould (December 10, 1923-September 11, 2010), a familiar face on TV and in the movies, first popped up on GG in 1985, playing “Arnie,” “Rose's” first lover after the death of her husband in the great “Rose the Prude” episode.
 But it was his return as “Miles” that made him like an unofficial series regular, playing the perfect match for “Rose.”
 “Miles,” an intellectual (as highlighted in 1989's “Dancing in the Dark”), loves “Rose” in spite of her bubbleheaded St. Olaf stories ... and in spite of his nasty daughter's demands (in 1990's “Triple Play”) that they stop seeing each other.
 His status as the ideal man was later shattered when it was revealed he'd been living in the witness protection program — he was really “Nicolas Carbone,” an accountant for the Mob.